DMParker1/earth-observation-hub/README.md

 ### Landscapes and infectious disease
-These collaborations expanded the role of Earth observation in my work from measuring terrain and access to asking how environmental conditions help structure the geography of infectious disease.
-Elevation, land cover, climate, and other remotely observed features became ways of reconstructing ecological conditions that were difficult to measure directly across large areas.

-Work in Laos pushed me from using spatial data primarily to understand access and terrain toward using Earth observation to characterize the environments in which infectious diseases occur.
+Work in Laos pushed me from using spatial data primarily to understand access and terrain toward using Earth observation to ask how environmental conditions structure the geography of infectious disease.
 MODIS time-series data allowed us to measure changing vegetation and surface-water/moisture conditions around patients' home villages and ask whether different infections occurred in different environmental settings.

 <table>
   <tr>